+Sources: Cabinet Office, "National Accounts"; Bank of Japan, "Flow of Funds Accounts"; Bureau of Economic Analysis, "National Economic Accounts"; Board of Governors of the Federal Reserve System, "Flow of Funds Accounts of the United States."
 The U.S. financial system, particularly the credit products markets closely linked to the subprime mortgages, has fallen into serious dislocation.
 In response, the Fed has naturally taken credit-easing measures to intervene aggressively in the credit products markets and related markets, seeking temporarily to serve in place of the malfunctioning private financial intermediation using its own balance sheet.
 In addition, such malfunctions in the credit products markets are closely tied to funding liquidity risk at financial institutions, resulting in the accumulation of excess reserves, which appears on the liability side of the Fed's balance sheet.

-C. Balance Sheet Expansion and Zero Interest Rates
+C. Balance-Sheet Expansion and Zero Interest Rates

 As mentioned above, Bernanke and Reinhart (2004) consider two types of the policy options under zero lower bound constraints of nominal interest rates: changing the composition and size of the central bank balance sheet as well as altering market expectations about the future course of short-term interest rates.
-In the current crisis, however, only a limited number of central banks have employed an explicit policy commitment.
-In this case, what do we think of the relationship between unconventional monetary policy and policy commitment under zero nominal interest rates?
+In the recent crisis, however, only a limited number of central banks have employed an explicit policy commitment.30 In this case, what do we think of the relationship between unconventional monetary policy and policy commitment under zero nominal interest rates?